Nell Fairfax

 In July 2017, it was announced that Archer would be leaving the soap at the end of Nell's storyline.
 Nell's exit storyline begins when Nell tells Jai that she is pregnant, which he is shocked by.
 He decides to propose to Nell, but he ends up discovering that Nell has been conning him since they met.
-Nell then confirms that she is not a drug addict, she does not have a daughter who died and she is not pregnant, and it is revealed that Nell Jai out after reading about Holly's death in the hopes that she could make him happier.
+Nell then confirms that she is not a drug addict, she does not have a daughter who died and she is not pregnant, and it is revealed that Nell searched Jai out after reading about Holly's death in the hopes that she could make him happier.
 Archer revealed that she had known about the twist since she joined the soap and that she had tried to give clues to show that Nell was lying by making her emotional scenes seem not too real, which led to people telling Archer that she was a bad actress.
 Archer kept the reveal a secret from her family and friends as she did not want to spoil the surprise for them.
 Nell's final episode aired on 12 September 2017, which involves Nell leaving the village and beginning to con someone else.